AD51 Use of Outdoor Areas for Expressive Activities

 This policy is applicable to University students, faculty, staff and others who wish to engage in speaking, literature distribution, poster or sign displays, petitioning and similar non commercial activities (generally referred to as expressive activity) at outdoor locations on University property.
 Use of University buildings and indoor facilities is addressed in other University policies.
 University grounds and buildings are reserved for use by students, faculty and staff, except as otherwise permitted by policies of the University.
 Questions concerning this policy should be directed to the Event Management Office, 125D HUB-Robeson Center.

-At other University locations, the office of the Chancellor, Dean, or other administrator in charge should be consulted to identify the sites suitable for expressive activity.
+At other University locations, the office of the Chancellor, Dean, or other administrator in charge should be consulted to identify areas suitable for expressive activity.

 Registered student organizations, or a group of ten or more University students, faculty or staff, may reserve any one of the identified locations for the use of the group, subject to the following: